 By Xi En, United States

-Many brothers and sisters all believe these words said by Paul.
+Many brothers and sisters all believe what Paul said—“All scripture is given by inspiration of God.”
 Yet first we should know that Paul’s words are just man’s words and cannot represent God’s words.
-There are sixty-six books in the entire Bible, but there is no record of God saying that all scripture is inspired by God or that all the words in the Bible are God’s words.
-Since God didn’t say that, then does Paul’s statement conform with?
+There are sixty-six books in the entire Bible, but there is no record of God saying that all scripture is inspired by God or that all the words in the Bible are the words of God.
+Since God didn’t say that, then does Paul’s statement conform with God’s word?
 Are there words of the Holy Spirit as proof?
-If this statement by Paul is supported by the words of the or the Holy Spirit, then we should accept and obey it.
+If this statement by Paul is supported by the words of theor the Holy Spirit, then we should accept and obey it.
 This is completely in line with the Lord’s intentions.
 No matter who he is, as long as his words are not supported by the words of the Lord Jesus or the Holy Spirit, we cannot accept them blindly.
 We men are only men, are created beings.
 So, our will cannot represent the Creator’s will.
 The Lord Jesus we believe in is the Lord of the kingdom of heaven.
 Only by practicing according to God’s words can we be approved by God.

 We all know very clearly that Paul used to resist God and oppose the Lord Jesus.
 It’s a commonly acknowledged fact that he was the ringleader of the opposition against the Lord Jesus’ work.
 Even though the Lord Jesus chose Paul as an apostle to spread the, Paul was still a created being.
 Therefore, his words are undoubtedly the words of a man.
 The Lord Jesus is God, whereas all of the Lord Jesus’ apostles and disciples were men.
 They cannot be compared to the Lord Jesus Himself.
 So, when it comes to the words of man, we cannot accept and obey them blindly.
 We should seek whether they are in line with , which is crucial for us to be able to .